Why We’re Pink

 Life experiences, relationships, support groups, and medical experts create a mix that for each woman is different.
 Herzberg made the important point that women who have witnessed family members die before age 40 due to hereditary genes, approach their decision-making differently than women who have not had these experiences: “Having the mutation doesn’t mean you’re definitely going to get cancer,” she noted, “but having spoken to women through the SHARE Helpline, I think some cannot live with that sword of Damocles and they’ll make a decision.”

-Jane Herman, writer/editor for the Union Reform for Judaism and a Peer Support Group Leader for FORCE, sought genetic testing at age 47 in 2010 after her mother died of metastatic breast cancer.
+Jane Herman, writer/editor for the Union for Reform Judaism and a Peer Support Group Leader for FORCE, sought genetic testing at age 47 in 2010 after her mother died of metastatic breast cancer.
 Even though her mother passed away in her 70s, Herman knew of the higher risk among Ashkenazi Jews.
 She was fortunate to have followed her instincts.
 She tested positive for a BRCA2 gene mutation and underwent a full hysterectomy in 201o to lower her risks.
 After that surgery her intention was to follow through with breast surveillance.
 She had never been diagnosed with a cancer but when she was diagnosed with the abnormal gene she “used to tell people that I fall asleep every night thinking about breast cancer and I wake up every morning thinking about breast cancer.
 I was convinced I had it and it was growing.”

-When her MRI first showed something suspicious, Herman underwent more testing, an ultrasound, and a needle biopsy.
+When her first MRI first showed something suspicious, Herman underwent more testing, an ultrasound, and a needle biopsy.
 “I spent more time having tests than I could ever have imagined,” Herman recalled, “and that was a real eye-opener for me to realize that I didn’t have the personal tolerance to do this every six months for the rest of my life.”
 She made the decision to undergo a complete prophylactic bilateral mastectomy with breast reconstruction using her own transferred abdominal tissue.
 It was a 12-hour surgery.
 Today she says that the decisions she made “were absolutely the right decisions for me.
 I came to this having watched my mother decline within seven weeks, from being active and not ill, to being in a hospice.”

 Every woman’s story is unique.
 Annie Brickel, a retired New York City educator and a Peer Support Group Leader for FORCE, lost her 42-year-old mother to ovarian cancer when she was eight years old in the 1950s, when the mutated genes were still unknown.
 In more recent years, her NYC doctor persisted in telling her to be genetically tested.
 In 2010, she relented and learned that she was positive for the BRCA1 mutation.
 She found emotional support through FORCE volunteers who also gave her research information and direction.